Listed buildings enrich Scotland’s landscape and chart a great part of our history.

 Listing isn’t intended to prevent development.
 It simply signals a special interest that should be taken into account in the planning process.

 You won’t be asked to undo any work done to the building before it was listed.
 A building is listed as it is on the date of listing.

 Find out more about how listing affects owners.

-- other development proposals
+- the implications of designation on development proposals

-3 Categories of listed building
+3 Categories of listing

 Buildings are put into one of three listing categories according to their relative importance.
-These categories are advisory and have no statutory status.
-All categories are treated equally under the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997.

 4 What does a listing include?

 - the whole building or structure at the statutory address on the listed building record